primatejs/primate/docs/modules/frontend.md

 # Frontends

 Primate isn't tied to any specific frontend framework.
-The core platform comes along with a [`view`][view] handler that serves `html` files from the `components` directory.
+The core platform comes along with a [`view`][view] handler that serves files from the `components` directory.
 Additionally there are officially supported modules that cover many frontend frameworks.
 When loaded, they extend the `view` handler to support more file extensions.

 Those frameworks come with different capabilities, like server-side rendering (SSR), hydration and SPA support.
 In some cases, some capabilities have simply